Paul Carter - Genentech Fellow, Antibody Engineering, Drug Discovery

 I joined Genentech as a Postdoctoral Fellow in 1986 and left as a Senior Scientist and Head of the Postdoctoral Program in 2000.
 I had the good fortune to rejoin Genentech in 2010 as a Senior Director and Staff Scientist to lead the Antibody Engineering Department where I am now a Genentech Fellow.

-I began research on antibodies many years ago when it was unclear if these complex proteins would ever provide meaningful benefit to patients.
+I began research on antibodies over 35 years ago when it was unclear if these complex proteins would ever provide meaningful benefit to patients.
 I co-initiated antibody humanization at Genentech with a novel and patentable method.
 This technology has utilized over many years for the discovery of nine approved antibody products that have been used to treat millions of patients worldwide.
-We developed ‘knobs-into-holes’ technology that was incorporated into a one-armed antibody and many different bispecific antibodies that have reached clinical trials including three approved bispecific antibody therapeutics.
-We also developed a common light chain technology has used by several different companies for developing bispecific antibodies including one approved bispecific antibody therapeutic.
-We invented technologies for high-level expression of antibody Fab fragments in E. coli used for one approved antibody therapeutic.
+We developed ‘knobs-into-holes’ technology that was incorporated many different bispecific antibodies that have reached clinical trials, including three approved bispecific antibody therapeutics.
+We also developed a common light chain technology has used by several different companies for developing bispecific antibodies including at least three approved bispecific antibody therapeutics.
+We also invented technologies for high-level expression of antibody Fab fragments in E. coli used for one approved antibody therapeutic.

 Postdoctoral Mentor